 Here are some examples of the types of investors whom Fidelity serves especially well:

 - Beginners.
 In my opinion, Fidelity’s investor education is the best in the industry.
 Combine that with free trades, no minimums and strong execution on trades, and Fidelity does a good job of putting newbies in a position to succeed.

 - People with only a small amount of money to invest.
 There is no minimum investment at Fidelity.
 Vanguard is Fidelity’s closest competitor, and most of its funds require a $3,000 minimum investment.
 Fidelity also offers the opportunity to buy fractional shares.

 - Fundamental investors.
-Schwab (including the recently-acquired TD Ameritrade) is the only brokerage firm that is comparable in terms of research and tools.
-If you’re a regular Warren Buffet who likes to stick to scouring a company’s financial statements before making long-term investments, Fidelity is a great choice.
+Schwab (including TD Ameritrade, which it acquired in 2020) is the only brokerage firm that is comparable in terms of research and tools.
+If you’re a regular Warren Buffet who likes to scour a company’s financial statements before making long-term investments, Fidelity is a great choice.

 - Investors who follow Clark’s “dull” retirement advice.
 Clark recommends target date funds and/or basic index funds.
 He also likes IRAs for retirement investing.
 Fidelity is strong on all of them.

 If there’s a particular feature or service that matters to many people, chances are Fidelity is one of the best in the business for what you want.

 Here are some of the things that Fidelity does well:

 - Fees.
 Fidelity doesn’t charge commissions on stocks, ETFs or options trades.
 That’s now standard for most serious brokerage firms, but Fidelity has also removed many common account-related fees.
 It doesn’t use Payment for Order Flow (PFOF) as a revenue stream, and it even offers some funds with zero-expense ratios.